A5hw1nneg1/CrimsonConnect/README.md

 ### Donor Feedback and Ratings:

-Recipients have the option to provide feedback and ratings for donors based on their donation experience, helping to build a reliable and trustworthy community of blood donors.
+Recipients have the option to provide feedback and ratings for donors based on their  experience, helping to build a reliable and trustworthy community of blood donors.
 Donors can showcase their donation history, feedback ratings, and testimonials on their profiles, establishing credibility and encouraging more participation.

 ## Benefits: